Over the next 20 years, 94% of the nation’s economic growth will occur in metropolitan areas.

 25 percent of America’s bridges are structurally deficient or functionally obsolete.

-The quality of U.S. port infrastructure is ranked 10th in the world behind such countries as Iceland and Denmark.
+The quality of U.S. port infrastructure is ranked 9th in the world behind such countries as Iceland and Belgium.

 The Congressional Budget Office has estimated that direct well-targeted government spending of $185 billion a year on infrastructure would generate economic and social benefits that would exceed the cost.